 Schedule Monday-Friday, at 35 weekly hours

-Education Level 2 year Community College diploma in Office Administration of related field of study
+Education Level 2 year Community College diploma in Office Administration or related field.

 Career Level Experienced